The Essential Vaccines Your Cat Absolutely Needs

-Feline herpesvirus and feline calicivirus are often associated because they are the two main agents for viral respiratory diseases in cats and because many vaccines are a combination of antigens of these two pathogens.
+Feline herpesvirus and feline calicivirus are often associated because they are the two main agents for viral respiratory diseases in cats, and also because many vaccines protect against both pathogens.

-In contrast with feline calicivirus, the herpesvirus is a DNA virus.
+In contrast to the feline calicivirus, the herpesvirus is a DNA virus.
 It is very stable.
 There are very little genetic variations from one strain to another.

 The herpesvirus' remarkable feature is its capacity to enter a latent state, from which it can reactivate in some special conditions.

 The only hosts for the feline herpesvirus are cats.
 It means that an infected cat necessarily got the virus from another infected cat, let alone some other rare type of felines such as lions, pumas or cheetahs!

 Cats shed viruses through their oral or nasal secretions, either during their primary infection or when the virus reactivates.

 The virus enters its new host via the mucous membranes of the eye conjunctiva, the nose and/or the mouth.
 It may also be transmitted by the queen to its kitten in utero, but does not induce abortion.

 After the initial acute infection, the virus enters latency.
 In some circumstances, the dormant virus may reactivate and resume its active, infective phase that causes the symptoms and the shedding of new viruses in the environment.

 This happens when the cat is stressed (a change of housing or in its diet, a journey...), when a queen is lactating or pregnant or when a cat receives a treatment with glucocorticoids.

 Thus, infected cats are never really cured.
 At any time, they may return to an acute infective phase.